shengkui/vim_cfg/README.md

 _vimrc: the VIM config file, it needs to be renamed to .vimrc under Linux

-vim_cfg_backup.sh: a backup script for the VIM config.
+init.sh: a install script for the VIM config.

 UltiSnips: my code snippets Using UltiSnips format